mxagar/image_captioning/README.md

 - Note that the `batch_size` and the `sequence_length` are really **not LSTM model attributes**; that means we can dynamically change these sizes every time we perform `forward()`, in other words, we can simply pass an input vector
 - We can pass one vector after the another in a loop.
 However, it's more efficient to pass a sequence of vectors together in a tensor.
 On top of a sequence, we can define batches of sequences.
 While sequences are usually defined by the application programmer, I'd advise to create batches automatically with the [Pytorch `DataLoader`](https://pytorch.org/docs/stable/data.html) API, as shown in the projects [text_generator](https://github.com/mxagar/text_generator) or [image_captioning](https://github.com/mxagar/image_captioning).
 - When we pass a sequence to the `LSTM` unit:
-  - the returned hidden state tuple `hidden = (h, c)` refers to the one obtained after passing the last vector in the sequence; `h` and `c` have the same size `hidden_size`, `h` is the output or short-term memory and `c` is the cell state or long-term memory
+  - The returned hidden state tuple `hidden = (h, c)` refers to the one obtained after passing the last vector in the sequence; `h` and `c` have the same size `hidden_size`, `h` is the output or short-term memory and `c` is the cell state or long-term memory.
-  - we get as output a sequence of the same length; the output sequence is composed of hidden memory state vectors `h` obtained after each input sequence element.
+  - We get as output a sequence of the same length; the output sequence is composed of hidden memory state vectors `h` obtained after each input sequence element.
 The size of a hidden state vector doesn't need to be the same as the size of an input vector.
 This can be seen in the project [text_generator](https://github.com/mxagar/text_generator), too; if you'd like more explanations, I encourage you to read [my blog post on that project](https://mikelsagardia.io/blog/text-generation-rnn.html).
 - In some cases we may want to pass input vectors in a loop; for instance, that's the case when the input sequence would be composed by the subsequent outputs of the previous vector inputs, like in machine translation or [image caption generation](https://github.com/mxagar/image_captioning).
 - We decide whether to pass the `hidden` tuple or not depending on the application:
-  - If we don't pass `hidden`, the hidden states are initializes to zero according to the [Pytorch LSTM documentation](https://pytorch.org/docs/stable/generated/torch.nn.LSTM.html).
+  - If we don't pass `hidden`, the hidden states are initialized to zero according to the [Pytorch LSTM documentation](https://pytorch.org/docs/stable/generated/torch.nn.LSTM.html).
   - I understand that if we define `hidden = None` and then do `output, hidden = lstm(inputs, hidden)`, that's like passing nothing.
   - If we write an `init_hidden()` function to manually reset/initialize the hidden state tuple, we need to take into account that it requires the parameters `batch_size` and `sequence_length`, which should be able to modify any time.
   - When we input a sequence, the `h` vector is passed between element processings automatically, independently from the fact whether we pass the `hidden` tuple or not.